mydeveloperday/clang-primer/README.md

 # Clang-Primer
 A description of tricks  and tips when using Clang AST for developing tools such a clang-tidy checker

+Hopefully this can act as a guide for those wishing to learn how to write a simple checker

 # Introduction

 I recently embarked on writing a new clang-tidy checker.
 This was relatively simple process, however the devil was in the detail.